PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   axis ratio of the bulge.
 Anything in galfit file supersedes this input.

-Fitting Keywords
+General Fitting Keywords
 --------
-*Specified with fitting*
+*Specified with fitting_general*

 **enable**